blues/sparrow-reference-web-app/src/models/NOTEHUB.md

 The sensor database (`sensors.db`) contains statistics about the operations of each sensor, with each NoteID being the ID of the sensor node whose stats it contains.

 The upside of keeping this database up-to-date is that the Notehub (and by extension the customer's cloud application) can see the message counts, RSSI, and so on, of each sensor node.
-The downside, as I noted above, is that whenever the gateway is spending time moving statistics from memory into the Notecard via note.update, it isn't listening to the network for LoRa activity.
+The downside, as I noted above, is that whenever the gateway is spending time moving statistics from memory into the Notecard via `note.update`, it isn't listening to the network for LoRa activity.

 ## `sensordb_reset_counts`